-This course introduces the student to the spectrum of investigative strategies which can be used to answer questions and queries of concern to occupational therapists.
+This course introduces the student to the specrum of investigative strategies which can be used to answer questions and queries of concern to occupational therapists.
 A conceptual framework for evaluating occupational therapy knowledge, practice, and theory will be used throughout the course to examine current research and to master basic research skills.
-Students will practice basic research skill through selected assignments and exercises.
+Students will practice basic research skills.
+Students will practice basic research skills through selected assignments and exercises.
 Scholarly criticism will be encouraged through article analysis and evaluation of peer projects.
+Cr 3.